8Tsukier/TestTask/README.md

 # TestTask
+(Android Java).
-Test problem (Android Java)
+Test problem.
-This is a test task for Solid Software.
+This is a test task for "Solid Software".